 Being an early riser means you get a head start on the day.
 Set an alarm.
 Make your bed.
 Hop in the shower.
 Have a routine?
 Stick with it.
 Routines are the foundation of our days.
 Maintaining your workweek routine takes the guesswork out of what’s ahead and can help reduce stress and anxiety.

 Don’t just roll out of bed and throw on a t-shirt with some sweatpants.
 Actually getting dressed has been shown to improve confidence and energy in your day.
 Checking the box on small wins helps, too.
-For example, washing your face and using face lotion afterwards, putting on real pants, and having a morning coffee.
+For example, washing your face and using face moisturizer afterwards, putting on real pants, and having a morning coffee.
 You’ll see, it feels good.

-Stay Focused Throughout The Day.
+How to Stay Focused Throughout The Day.

 While working from home, learning a hobby, studying, or anything else you’re up to today -- focus.
 Try the Pomodoro Technique: Work for 25 minutes, break for 5.
 Do this 4 times and take a longer break of 15-30 minutes...and repeat.